openbroadcaster/diy-broadcast/index.md

 __Parts List Open Broadcaster EAS Relay__

-Kit with diagram and assembly photos of a complete RS232 GPIO Switchin Relay .
+Kit with diagram and assembly photos of a complete RS232 GPIO Switching Relay .
 Special Thanks to [Pippin Technical](http://pippintech.com/) supplier of parts in a kit form if that has any appeal for around $150 or the completed switching relay.
 Full assembly takes 2 +/- hours for all mounting, cable prep, soldering and testing with the OB Alert Player.
 Might take a bit longer for groups that have never built one before.
 Get a group together for a DIY maker space hands on training project.

 __Bill of Materials__